Skip to content

 1.3 Clean up automatically created users in InfluxDB

-Use the influx client tool to connect to InfluxDB and execute the following two user cleanup commands:
+If InfluxDB is used as the time-series engine, use the influx client tool to connect to InfluxDB and execute the following two user cleanup commands:

 drop user user_wr;